 Fuel economy has improved with the fitment of the ZF transmission.
 Fuel economy rises from a faintly embarrassing 19.9mpg on the combined cycle to a more respectable 21.9mpg.
 Emissions improve in turn, with carbon dioxide output dropping from 332g/km to a round 300g/km.
 Insurance is a top of the shop group 50.

-Some might argue that Aston Martin has spent a lot of money improving the one part of the Rapide S that few had any real complaints about, namely the dynamics.
+Some might argue that Aston Martin has spent a lot of money in recent years improving the one part of the Rapide S that few had any real complaints about, namely the dynamics.
 That's as maybe, but so good is the ZF eight-speed transmission that it would be an asset to virtually any car and it has the allied benefit of improving fuel economy and therefore range, a handy commodity in any car with grand touring pretensions.

 Most of all this signals a tacit admission on Aston Martins part that the Rapide model needed to change its focus.
 It's not a natural rival for the big supersaloons.
 The basic architecture of the vehicle means it's too small in the back for that.
 Instead, it's now being positioned as a sports coupe with occasional rear seat versatility.
-It's taken a long time to wriggle into that niche, but in latest Rapide S guise, it looks a car that's a good deal more comfortable in its own skin.
+It's taken a long time to wriggle into that niche, but in the current Rapide S guise, it looks a car that's a good deal more comfortable in its own skin.